getinstancemz/listingtools/README.md

 #### Notes
 This is the business end of ListingTools.
 It is how the code gets copied from your source repo (which should be the source of authority for code) and into your manuscript.
-When using it to write output to a manuscript file exercise extreme file.
-Version control, and not this tool, is your reset button.
+When using it to write output to a manuscript file exercise extreme caution. **Version control, and not this tool, is your reset button**.

 #### Example
 In dry run mode, the command ouputs a list of matched listings <-> slots but takes no further action